pmcteixeira/book-notes/http-the-definitive-guide.markdown

 URNs are still experimental and not yet widely adopted.
 To work effectively, URNs need a supporting infrastructure to resolve resource locations.

-### Transactions
+#### Transactions

-An HTTP transaction consists of a request command (sent from client to server), and a response result (sent from the server back to the client).
-This communication happens with formatted blocks of data called **HTTP messages**
+HTTP messages between client and server are simple, line-oriented sequences of characters.
+HTTP messages sent from clients to servers are called **request messages**.
+Messages from servers to clients are called **response messages**. _There are no other kinds of HTTP messages_.
+An **HTTP transaction** consists of a request message and a response message.

 HTTP supports several different request commands, called **HTTP methods**.
 Every HTTP request message has a method.
 The method tells the server what action to perform.